m516/SnakeApp/README.md

 Installation instructions can be found on the [SnakeApp Wiki](https://github.com/ThePowerRule/SnakeApp/wiki).

-Note: Although this repository will always contain the source code for SnakeApp, a JAR file will be periodically released to allow SnakeApp to work on all Java developing software.
+Note: Although this repository will always contain the source code for SnakeApp, a JAR file will be periodically released to allow SnakeApp to work on all Java development software.